Flowing with the Wheel of the Year: A Guide to Seasonal Living

 Keep your celebrations simple—whether that's lighting candles, crafting, or sharing a meal with friends.
 In modern times, we use these sabbats and esbats (seasonal shifts) more as a reason to slow down and be present.
 As we observe these seasonal shifts allows us to be more open so that life doesn't get away from us by sticking to the daily grind.
 Think of it as a change of routine, if you will.

-Align your modern witchcraft practices with the changing seasons for deeper resonance.
-Even just using a different herb for spell casting or cooking in the kitchen can help create variety in life.
+Align your spiritual practices with the changing seasons for deeper resonance.
+Even just using a different herb for your incense blends or cooking in the kitchen can help create variety in life.

 Step Into the Sacred Wheel